jnozzi/cocoadev.com/markdown/InstanceCounting.md

 I'm working on a framework with 25-30 classes, and right now I'm in a testing phase, writing nice test cases for most of the classes.
 While doing this I discover lots of memory leaks, and fix them.
 However, I only discover the leaks as a result of testing the other code, so I'm probably missing some.
 In one of the cases, I wrote a simple addition to one of my classes, so that it incremented a counter whenever it was alloc'ed and decremented the same counter when it was dealloc'ed, effectively giving me a counter telling me how many instances of this class that were around at any given time.
 Then I calculated the difference between the number of instances before the tested code, and compared that to the number after (making sure that I had allocated a new autorelease pool for that code, and released it before the comparation).
 This was very handy for detecting where the memory leaks actually occured.

 Now, I want to do this with any class.
-I know that there are two utilities called General/OmniObjectMeter and General/ObjectAlloc, that can do something like this.
-But what I want to do is to include this check in my testcases, which means that running General/ObjectAlloc or whatever is not an option.
+I know that there are two utilities called OmniObjectMeter and ObjectAlloc, that can do something like this.
+But what I want to do is to include this check in my testcases, which means that running ObjectAlloc or whatever is not an option.
 What I want to do is call a function that gives me the current instance count of a named class (any class, not just my own), then execute some code and compare the new result from that function with the old in an assertion or something.
 Then I can select the test target in my project, type command-r and just wait for the message "All tests passed".

 So, how do I do this?
 Apple and Omni knows how, so it must be possible.

---General/TheoHultberg/Iconara
+--TheoHultberg/Iconara

 ----

-You could try using General/MethodSwizzling to add to General/NSObject's allocWithZone:/retain/release methods. -- General/KritTer
+You could try using MethodSwizzling to add to NSObject's allocWithZone:/retain/release methods. -- KritTer

 ----

 Nice idea, I will try this out and report back.
--- General/TheoHultberg/Iconara
+-- TheoHultberg/Iconara

 ----